-We now want to discuss whether our estimated effect size is reasonable.
+To further examine the compatibility of our estimates with observational data, we resort to changes in public transport usage of the tram, where usage data is available.
 Consider the following back-of-the-envelop calculations.
-We estimate a reduction in CO2 emissions from road transport of 6.5%.
 Following Bigi et al. (2023), let us assume a modal split for private vehicles and public transport of around 80 and 15 percent, respectively.
 Further, assume that the emission reduction is due to a modal change from private vehicles to public transport.
-This then gives an estimated increase of public transport usage of around 32%.
+Our estimated reduction in CO2 emissions from road transport of 6.2% then leads to an estimated increase of public transport usage of around 33%.

-To assess credibility of this effect, we utilize public transport usage data for Luxembourg.
-Specifically, we turn to data on the average daily number of people using trams on weekdays from OECD (2023).
+To assess the credibility of this effect size, we utilize data on the average daily number of people using trams on weekdays from the OECD (2023).
 In February 2020, this average tram usage was at around 31,000 persons.
 This increased to around 36,000 in February 2021 and to around 53,000 in February 2022.
-This amounts to an increase of around 15% and 32% from 2020-2021 and 2021-2022, respectively.
+This amounts to an increase of around 16% and 47% from 2020-2021 and 2021-2022, respectively.
 These numbers are well in line with our estimates, suggesting that they are reasonable.
 Additionally, we can relate these results to the LUXmobile survey, carried out by the Luxembourg City Council (Luxmobile, 2020).
 This survey suggests that the free public transport policy has led to an increase in public transport usage of around 30% in 2022, further adding credibility to our estimate.